Sex offender registries in the United States: Constitutionality

 Sex offender registration and community notification laws have been challenged on a number of constitutional and other bases, generating a substantial amount of case law.
 Those challenging the statutes have claimed violations of ex post facto, due process, cruel and unusual punishment, equal protection and search and seizure.
 The Supreme Court of the United States has upheld the laws.
 In 2002, in Connecticut Dept. of Public Safety v.
 Doe the U.S. Supreme Court affirmed public disclosure of sex offender information.
 In 2003, in Smith v.
-Doe, the Supreme Court upheld Alaska's registration statute, reasoning that sex offender registration is civil measure reasonably designed to protect public safety, not a punishment, which can be applied ex post facto.
+Doe, the Supreme Court upheld Alaska's registration statute, reasoning that sex offender registration is a civil measure reasonably designed to protect public safety, not a punishment, which can be applied ex post facto.
 However, law scholars argue that even if the registration schemes were initially constitutional they have, in their current form, become unconstitutionally burdensome and unmoored from their constitutional grounds.
 A study published in the fall of 2015 found that statistics cited by Justice Anthony Kennedy in two U.S. Supreme Court cases commonly cited in decisions upholding the constitutionality of sex offender policies were unfounded.
 Several challenges to state level sex offender laws have been honored after hearing at the state level.
 However, in 2017 the Pennsylvania Supreme Court determined that SORNA violates ex post facto when retroactively applied.

 In September 2017 a federal judge found that the Colorado registry is unconstitutional under the cruel and unusual punishment clause of the United States Constitution as applied to three plaintiffs.

 Impact on registrants and their families

 Sex offender registration and community notification (SORN) laws carry costs in the form of collateral consequences for both sex offenders and their families, including difficulties in relationships and maintaining employment, public recognition, harassment, attacks, difficulties finding and maintaining suitable housing, as well as an inability to take part in expected parental duties, such as going to school functions.
 Negative effects of collateral consequences on offenders are expected to contribute to known risk factors, and to offenders failing to register, and to the related potential for re-offending.

 Family members of sex offenders often experience isolation, hopelessness and depression.
-U.S. federal law prohibits anyone who is required to register as a sex offender in any state from participating in the Housing Choice Voucher Program (Section 8) or any similar federal housing programs, such as public housing.
+U.S. federal law prohibits anyone who is required to register as a sex offender for life in any state from participating in the Housing Choice Voucher Program (Section 8) or any similar federal housing programs, such as public housing.